kkreuning/kkreuning.github.io/_posts/2019-05-08-guardrail-with-http4s-tutorial.md

 OpenAPI/Swagger specification functions as the single source of truth for our API's.

-Now, without further ado, let's build a http4s server using Guardrail
+Now, without further ado, let's build a http4s server using Guardrail!

 ## Prerequisites and setup